Independence of the Maldives: World War II

 Amidst the tumult of the Second World War, the British Empire strategically established RAF Gan, a Royal Air Force station, on Gan Island in Addu Atoll.
 The island, now known as Gan International Airport, served as a crucial military outpost during the war.
 The strategic significance of Gan Island lay in its location, providing a strategic vantage point in the Indian Ocean region.
 RAF Gan played a pivotal role as a refueling and maintenance station for Allied aircraft, facilitating crucial air operations and supply routes in the theater of war.
 The establishment of RAF Gan underscored the British Empire's efforts to bolster its military presence in key regions, ensuring the defense of its interests and allies amidst the global conflict.
 This military installation not only contributed to Allied efforts during the war but also left a lasting legacy in the development and infrastructure of the Maldives.

-During the reign of Sultan Fareed I, prime minister Ibrahim Faamudheyri Kilegefaan orchestrated a clandestine agreement with the British Empire, wherein Gan Island was leased to them for a duration of 100 years.
+During the reign of Sultan Muhammed Fareed Didi, prime minister Ibrahim Faamudheyri Kilegefaan orchestrated a clandestine agreement with the British Empire, wherein Gan Island was leased to them for a duration of 100 years.

 Ibrahim Nasir opposed Ibrahim Faamudheyri Kilegefaan's decision to lease Gan Island to the British for a century.
 However, due to health issues, Kilegefaan resigned as Prime Minister, paving the way for Nasir to assume the position.
 Nasir's ascent to power concerned the people of Addu Atoll, who felt marginalized by the government in Malé, which they perceived as authoritarian.
 Addu Atoll residents feared losing the benefits and opportunities provided by the British presence, known as the "ran zamaaan" or golden years.
 These included jobs and services that had been extended to the people of Addu Atoll.
 Consequently, there were aspirations among the Addu people to establish a new republic, independent from the central government, to safeguard their interests and autonomy.

 On January 1, 1959, the United Suvadive Republic emerged, marking a significant rupture in the territorial integrity of the Maldives.
 This breakaway entity encompassed three atolls: Huvadhoo, Fuvahmulah, and Addu.
 The formation of the United Suvadive Republic represented a pivotal moment in Maldivian history, reflecting simmering tensions and grievances within these atolls regarding governance and autonomy.
 However, this period of separation was relatively short-lived, as the republic was dissolved in 1963, resulting in its reintegration with the Maldives.
 The decision to dissolve the United Suvadive Republic and reunite with the Maldives was likely influenced by a variety of factors, including political, economic, and strategic considerations.
 This event left a lasting imprint on the collective memory of the Maldives, serving as a reminder of the complexities and challenges inherent in maintaining national unity and cohesion amidst diverse regional interests and identities.

 Independence Day

-Maldives Independence Day, celebrated on July 26, marks the day the country gained freedom from British rule in 1965.
+Maldives Independence Day, celebrated on July 26, marks the day the country gained freedom from British protection in 1965.
 It is a day of national pride, marked by flag hoisting ceremonies, parades, and cultural performances.